 These therapies will help manage physical and general care challenges:

-- Occupational therapy—to help patients learn to perform daily activities, such as dressing and eating
+- Occupational therapy—to help those learn to perform daily activities, such as dressing and eating

-- Physical therapy—to help patients improve coordination and movement
+- Physical therapy—to help with improvement coordination and movement

 - Speech therapy aids—to build communication skills